erikvanoosten/metrics-scala/docs/Usage_2x.md

 }
 ```

 There are Scala wrappers for each metric type: `gauge`, `counter`, `histogram`, `meter` and `timer`.
-There is no special support for 'Health Checks'.
+These are described below.

-For more information on Metrics 2.x, please see the
+There is no special support for Health Checks, JMX or other Reporters.
+For more information on these please see the Metrics 2.x
 [documentation in the Way Back Machine](http://web.archive.org/web/20120925003800/http://metrics.codahale.com/manual/core/)
 or read it directly from [Metrics 2.2.0 git branch](https://github.com/codahale/metrics/tree/v2.2.0/docs/source/manual).